Computer Science Degree Overview

 Other popular specializations include:

-Earning a master's degree can lead to some of the best computer science jobs, including computer information researcher roles.
+Earning a master's degree can lead to some of the best computer science jobs, including in computer information research.
 Professionals can use master's programs to advance their skills and qualifications to pursue senior or leadership positions.
 Many schools make this process easier by offering flexible online and hybrid programs.

-Students may have access to multiple types of computer science degrees at the doctoral level, depending on the school and academic path.
-While most schools offer a research-based Ph.D., some feature a professional doctorate, such as a doctorate in computer science (DCS).
+Students may have access to multiple types of computer science degrees at the doctoral level, depending on the school and subject.
+While most schools offer research-based Ph.D. programs, some feature a professional doctorate, such as a doctorate in computer science (DCS).
 These programs vary in length, with DCS programs taking about three years and a Ph.D. taking 4-5 years.

-Ph.D. students develop skills required to contribute to academic institutions and discourse, including original research and theoretical analysis.
+Ph.D. students contribute to academic institutions and discourse through original research and theoretical analysis.
 Professional programs focus on practical skills that prepare graduates for high-ranking positions within organizations.

 Other popular specializations include: